Want to learn how to sell on Amazon?

 As you might’ve assumed, the answer is very simple, go to Alibaba.
 This popular website is home to almost every major Chinese manufacturer.

 But wait, what about the horror stories?
 Think about it for a second.
-The sheer number of suppliers on Alibaba is so massive that there has to be some bad experiences here and there.
+The sheer number of suppliers on Alibaba is so massive that there have to be some bad experiences here and there.

 Statistically, it’s practically impossible to avoid such a thing.
 Still, if you’re patient enough, and you know what to look for, you’re guaranteed to find the ideal supplier sooner or later.